nimrossum/research-project/README.md

 npm install
 ```

-To run NCR and show a treemap on http://localhost:3000
+To run NCD and show a treemap on http://localhost:3000

 ```bash
 npm start